-You are requested to verify the employment of the applicant whose name appears at the top of this page, and who is applying to the Indigenous Certification Board of Canada for certification as an Inuit Community Support Worker at Level I. Applicants must have employment utilizing knowledge and skills in community support.
+You are requested to verify the employment of the applicant whose name appears at the top of this page, and who is applying to the Indigenous Certification Board of Canada for certification as an Indigenous Community Support Worker at Level I. Applicants must have employment utilizing knowledge and skills in community support.
 Please return the completed and signed form to the applicant.
 If you prefer, you can return it in a sealed envelope.
 The applicant needs to submit this form with the rest of his/her application so it can be processed without delay.

 Name of employing organization

 Address Telephone

-City Province/Territory Postal Code
+City Province/Territory Postal Code !

 Name of employer/supervisor (Print)

 Title of employer/supervisor:

-Position of Applicant Employed from nTo month/day/year month/day/year
+Position of Applicant Employed from To month/day/year

 Major Duties

-by the applicant in your organization (if any):

-1. Job title Employed from To month/day/year month/day/year
+Additional position(s) previously held by the 1.
+Job title Ti month/day/year O month/day/year

-Briefly describe the applicant's major d uties in this previous position:
+Briefly describe the applicant's major duties s in this previous position:

-2. Job title Employed from To month/day/year month/day/yea
+2. Job title Employed from Ti month/day/year O

-luties in this previous position:
+Briefly describe the applicant's major duties s in this previous position:

 Signature of employer/supervisor: Date:

-INDIGENOUS CERTIFICATION BOARD OF CA Application Package for the Certification of In NADA nuit Community Support Workers - Level I - 2023 EDI' TION
+APPLICANT'S NAME DATE